Skekdog/Traitor-Docs/src/content/docs/guides/Gamemodes/GamemodeDefinition.md

 ### OnCharacterAdded

 Called when a `Participant`'s character is loaded.
+This is also called when the gamemode is swapped with some characters already spawned in.

 #### Parameters